FMSC-Measurements/VolumeLibrary/docs/roadmap.md

 ## Problem

-The Volume Library is a large codebase with 149 code files in the main project and a bit more in other conected projects.
-415 individual subrutines and functions.
-Most files have around 200 - 500 lines of code, some larger have 2000, 800 lines of code.
-A rough ball park estimation comes to around 90-60k lines of code.
-These are code files have been written by many different contributers over the years.
-Not all of them follow the same coding conventions.
+The Volume Library is a large codebase where code has been written over several decades by a handful of developers.
+Some code was originaly from seperate projects and not designed holesticly.
+Not all of the code follow the same codeing conventions.
+Many variables have short non discriptive variables.
+It may not be intuitive what all the code is doing.
 Use of pass by value with no enforcment of in/out variables makes it hard to tell when are where values are being changed.

-on a reasonable persons estimate, optimisticly converting on average about one file a day it would take over 7 months of dedicated work to convert all the code.
+Although Fortran still remains in use by many people these days.
+Its uses is somewhat limited to niche uses, mainly mathmatical, and liniar algebra.
+The Volume Library hasn't kept up with modern Fortran and in its current state it may become hard to maintian in the longer term.

+Converting over to a new language not only offers the advantage of picking a language that may be easier to find programmers for but it also forces is to take a deeper look at the code and see if there is a better way to work it.

 ## language options
 One key determinizers on leguage is the interoperability with existing projects that depend on the volume library.